 2 The ROW region in the model is considered exogenous.
 This implies that the trade relations with the ROW are not affected by the changes to the Pacific halibut sector considered in this project.
-However, the full inclusion of ROW component allows for assessment of impact outside Canada and the United States if trade with ROW was to be considered responsive to changes in Pacific halibut sector activity.
+While, the full inclusion of ROW component allows for assessment of impact outside Canada and the United States if trade with ROW was to be considered responsive to changes in Pacific halibut sector activity, this is not typically seen in the literature.